Receding Hairline: What It Looks Like, Why It Happens, and How to Treat It

 Mature Hairline vs. Receding

 It is essential to distinguish between a mature hairline and a receding hairline.
-A mature hairline is a natural part of the aging process, and it occurs when hair starts to thin and disappears from the temples and forehead.
+A mature hairline is a natural part of the aging process, and it occurs when hair starts to thin and disappear from the temples and forehead.

 A receding hairline is a sign of hair loss, and genetics, hormones, or other factors may cause it.
 So that you can better understand the difference, here is a description of each: